 RVHPA has four different levels of membership:

-* Instructional Tandem Pilot Annual Member – $100 (online only)
+* Instructional Tandem Pilot Annual Member – $60 online

 Good for seven consecutive days or duration of an event.

 Please see the Join RVHPA page for detailed information on joining or renewing your RVHPA membership.
-You can join RVHPA in-person at the Ruch Country Store on Hwy.
-238 one mile SW of the Hunter LZ that’s at the base of Woodrat Mountain.
-If you purchase your membership at the store, then you’ll immediately have your site pass.
-You can also join online.
+You can join online.
 When you join on line your name will immediately appear on the membership web page.
-If you join online, you can request that we mail you a site pass and helmet sticker.
+When you join online, you can request that we mail you a site pass and helmet sticker.

 Where does the membership money go?